 Know about 21 patri (leaves) for Ganesh Pooja.

 What steps do you need to take?
 Well, celebrate the festivals cautiously, use more eco-friendly products and try not to pollute your surroundings in any possible way.
-See the making of Tree Ganesha Idol.

 Why not start with this Ganesha festival?
 Do tell us in the comments below that how have you contributed in greeting Bappa in an eco-friendly way?